anutt12/CatFacts-Alexa-skill/README.md

             <version>1.2.1</version>
         </dependency>

-__2. The following dependency was added to help us format API information to the JSON format:__
+#### The following dependency was added to help us format API information to the JSON format:
 >

         <dependency>